leozide/leocad/docs/README.txt

   see if it's already available and install from there.

-  Most distributions have older releases, so you may prefer to download LeoCAD-Linux-18.01-10289-x86_64.AppImage and run it instead.
+  Most distributions have older releases, so you may prefer to download `LeoCAD-Linux-*.AppImage` and run it instead.

   If you decide to compile it yourself you will also need to download the Parts Library separately and follow the installation instructions.
 More information is available at http://www.leocad.org

-- LeoCAD for Mac OSX:
+- LeoCAD for macOS:

-  Download LeoCAD-macOS-18.01-10289.dmg to your computer, double click on the icon to open the archive and copy LeoCAD.app to your Applications folder.
+  Download `LeoCAD-macOS-*.dmg` to your computer, double click on the icon to open the archive and copy LeoCAD.app to your Applications folder.

 New users should take a look at the online tutorial located at